 Dataset optimization and caching

-Dashboards are valuable data analysis and decision-making tools, and efficient load times can significantly improve the user experience.
+AI/BI dashboards are valuable data analysis and decision-making tools, and efficient load times can significantly improve the user experience.
 This article explains how caching and dataset optimizations make dashboards more performant and efficient.

 Query performance

 You can inspect queries and their performance in the workspace query history.
 The query history shows SQL queries performed using SQL warehouses.
-Click History Icon Query History in the sidebar to view the query history.
+Click Query History in the sidebar to view the query history.
 See Query history.

 For dashboard datasets, Databricks applies performance optimizations depending on the result size of the dataset.